-Indicator Benchmark Target Percent of land preserved.
-48% (159,744 acres) in protected Increase land preserved by 5% open space, watershed or park (16,640 additional acres) by 2010 land in 2000. and 7% (23,296 additional acres) by 2015.
+Indicator Benchmark Target Percent of land preserved. land in 2000.
+Increase land preserved by 5% (16,640 additional acres) by 2010 and 7% (23,296 additional acres) by 2015.

 \ Many factors beyond Marin County government control, including adequate funding and staff resources, may affect the estimated time frame for achieving targets and program implementation.